Basic Multiplication Games for 3rd Grade

 • Unequal groups cannot be multiplied.

-Interpreting Multiplication Models
+Interpreting Models with Multiplication Games

 • Recognize equal groups, arrays, and other models as representations of multiplication.